FBI lies and says that online gambling is illegal

 - No wagers in offshore Internet casinos even if you live in the U.S. (source)

 Our first piece of evidence that this is wrong is that a U.S. Attorney was forced to admit in a congressional hearing that placing bets online is not actually against the law.
 And there's a big difference between the FBI's statement and the U.S. Attorney's statement: the U.S. attorney was under oath.
-The FBI was not.
+The FBI web page was not.

 Even so, the U.S. Attorney, like the FBI, started out by saying that all forms of online gambling were illegal, because that was the party line the federal government was pushing in 2007.
 But she was immediately forced to reverse herself.
 Rep. Robert Wexler (D-FL) seemingly mocked her, saying, "The beauty of the Dept. of Justice's position as you enunciate it, which is all forms of Internet gambling are prohibited, means that there's no gray area."
 Rep. Robert C. Scott (D-VA) followed up: